Agriodontosaurus: Description

 Agriodontosaurus is one of the smallest known rhynchocephalians, with a body around 10 cm long, and a skull around 1.5 cm long.
 Agriodontosaurus has robust, conical teeth at the front of the upper and lower jaws, which become more triangular towards the posterior.
 The front teeth are acrodont (attached to the apex of the jaw), while the back teeth are pleuracrodont, fused to the jaw but on a residual shelf.
-Agriodontosaurus lacks a complete temporal bar/arcade connecting the jugal bone with the quadrate bone.
+Agriodontosaurus lacks a complete lower temporal bar connecting the jugal with the quadrate bone.

 Classification

 To determine the affinities and relationships of Agriodontosaurus with other reptiles, Marke et al. (2025) scored this taxon into two phylogenetic matrices.
 In the dataset of Tałanda et al. (2022), broadly focused on reptiles with a broad sampling of squamates, Agriodontosaurus was recovered in an unresolved clade including Wirtembergia (the previous oldest-known rhynchocephalian), Clevosaurus hadroprodon, and Parvosaurus.
 This clade diverged after one comprising Diphydontosaurus and Gephyrosaurus.
 Using the dataset of Chambi-Trowell et al. (2021), which is more precisely focused on rhynchocephalians, Agriodontosaurus was found to occupy an early-diverging position within the Sphenodontia, again in a more derived position than Diphydontosaurus and Gephyrosaurus.
 Simplified results of this analysis, following the 50% majority tree, are displayed in the cladogram below:

+In her 2026 review of lepidosaur relationships, Susan E. Evans described the rhynchocephalian affinities of Agriodontosaurus as "problematic", noting features of the shape, size, and implantation of the teeth that are inconsistent with members of this clade.
+Marke et al. (2025) described the palate of this taxon as lacking dentition, contrasting with the prominent palatine tooth row that characterizes rhynchocephalians.